Retirement, Investments, & Insurance for Individuals Build your knowledge 5 realistic steps to start and build your emergency fund

 • Urgent: Your dental bill isn’t covered by insurance.

-One big question that many people have: Should they use emergency funds or put a bill on a credit card or rely on a loan?
-If you do the latter—credit card or loan—you’re adding to debt, and will likely have to pay interest, fees, and perhaps even penalties.
+One big question that many people have: Should you use emergency funds or put a bill on a credit card or rely on a loan?
+Consider that if you do the latter—credit card or loan—you’re adding to debt, and will likely have to pay interest, fees, and perhaps even penalties.

 Step 5: If you use some of your emergency savings, make a plan to replace it.